 The rankings bring together data from a number of sources and measure things such as average length and quality of life, as well as tobacco use, obesity, access to primary care doctors or mental health services, air quality, and access to housing and transit.

 Packham said one of the silver linings of the pandemic was how certain social and economic factors were brought to the forefront.
 This year’s rankings take into consideration the gender pay gap, living wages, child care cost burden, broadband access and food security – all previously not included as factors in a community’s overall health.

-“One of the great things about the county rankings is that it’s not giving short shrift to clinical care and its outcomes, but it’s highlighting that a lot of health takes place outside of [doctors’ offices and hospitals],” Packham said.
+“One of the great things about the county rankings is that it’s not giving short shrift to clinical care and its outcomes, but it’s highlighting that a lot of health takes place outside of ,” Packham said.

 Nevada’s 2022 state report from the County Health Rankings is available for download here.